CS5500-20SEAFall-NEUeat/add-search-engine/README.md

 In order to deploy the app to Heroku, first we added maven-frontend-plugin to package our frontend and backend together.
 Then, we created a new cluster in MongoDB Altas to store our database.
 After that, we edited our "app-running" command in Procfile (for being recognized by Heroku).
 At last, we generated a new "jar" file,  created a new app in Heroku and linkd our Git repository to the app.

 If you want to deploy the app in your computer.
-You should follow the steps: \n
+You should follow the steps:
-1. scds
+1. Clone the resposiyory
+2. Start the MongoDB
+3. Run the "NEUApplication", then you app will starts running in http://localhost:8080/